Unparalleled Academic Support

 A comprehensive tutoring program, so you can be successful academically

-We are proud of the fact that the results of over half of all units our residents are studying are of a High Distinction and Distinction grade, with over a quarter of our residents never receiving a grade below a Distinction.
+We are proud of the fact that the results of over half of all units our residents are studying are of a High Distinction and Distinction grade, with over 25% of our residents never receiving a grade below a Distinction.
 Furthermore, St Catherine's was the first college to receive an Excellence in Teaching and Learning Award from The University of Western Australia, recognising our outstanding contribution to student learning.

 St Catherine's College offers our residents a comprehensive in-house academic program, with over 110 unit-specific tutorials every week, across all disciplines and year levels, led by experienced academic tutors.